Google seeks more Indian-language content, rebrands Tez as Google Pay ahead of global rollout

 Mobile payments

-Last September, Google launched a new mobile payments app called Tez, which it said at the time was designed specifically for India.
-Built on India’s Unified Payments Interface (UPI), Tez supports peer-to-peer payments so you can easily transfer money to friends, pay local merchants, or even online sellers.
+Last September, Google launched a new mobile payments app called Tez, which the company said at the time was designed specifically for India.
+Built on India’s Unified Payments Interface (UPI), Tez supports peer-to-peer payments so you can easily transfer money to friends and pay local merchants or online sellers.

-Today, however, Google announced that Tez is being rebranded as Google Pay, the very same name that the company calls its mobile payments platform in other countries.
-The core underlying reason for this rebrand is that Google is also gearing up to launch Tez in other markets, and having multiple payments brands on the go could get a little confusing.
+Today, however, Google announced that Tez is being rebranded as Google Pay, the name the company uses for its mobile payments platform in other countries.
+The underlying reason for this rebrand is that Google is also gearing up to launch Tez in other markets, and deploying multiple payments brands could get a little confusing.
 “To take Tez beyond India, we will be unifying all of Google’s payment offerings globally,” Anandan said.

-But perhaps more interestingly with the evolution of Tez, is that Google has now said will also work more closely with banks to provided “instant loans” to Google Pay users in India.
+But perhaps more interesting, with the evolution of Tez Google has now said will also work more closely with banks to provided “instant loans” to Google Pay users in India.

-Supported by programs such as Google Station, which now helps get at least 8 million Indians online each month via public Wi-Fi hotspots, Google is really starting to ramp up its efforts to target India’s burgeoning internet and smartphone user population.
+Supported by programs such as Google Station, which now helps get at least 8 million Indians online each month via public Wi-Fi hotspots, Google is really starting to ramp up its efforts to target India’s burgeoning internet and smartphone user base.